 - Non-text material – Non-text material may be maps, graphs, table, photographs, illustrations and so on.
 Authors are asked to keep such material to a minimum.
 All illustrations/tables/figures should be numbered consecutively.
 Tables should be created in the same programme as the main text.
 All illustrations/figures/tables must be separated from the text and sent as a separate file clearly named with the image number (for example figure 2).
 Portrait figures should be no wider than text width.
 Scanned illustrations must be saved as high-resolution files (at least 300 dpi) at their actual size.
 Maps, line drawings and flow charts must be saved as high-resolution files (at least 800-1200 dpi) at their actual size.
 If the printout looks pixelated/fuzzy, it is likely to remain so.
 You must provide copies of all relevant permissions/copyright information (see below).
 Please, provide a List of Illustrations/Figures/Tables containing the captions for each illustration/figure/table (including sources) and the relevant copyright permissions.

-- Copyright and permission – Always acknowledge author, publisher, source (this could be an institution, such as a public gallery or museum).
+- Copyright and permission – Always acknowledge author, publisher, source (this could be an individual, or an institution, such as a public gallery or museum).
 If you are planning to reproduce from any copyright material, it is your responsibility to seek written permission for its use, and also to settle any relevant fees.
 Please, note that not all internet material (for example, screen images) is in the public domain, therefore you should always check their status.
 All copyright material must be supplied with the permissions cleared by the relevant person/s (for example, owner/s, photographer) and/or institution (for example, gallery, photographic library, museum) who own the copyright.
 Libel – Authors are responsible for the content of their published work.Please ensure that you do not make any defamatory or injurious statement about living persons, institutions or other organizations and do not include in your work any obscene or improper material that could result in libel claims.
 In the event, Urbanitieswill not be responsible for such claims.

 Click here for details on how to submit to Urbanities .